 Penal Issues is the English edition of Questions Pénales.

 Up to the end of 2006, Penal Issues was published as a single annual paper issue collecting the previous year’s quarterly issues of Questions Pénales.
 Since 2007, Penal Issues has been exclusively circulated in electronic form, about 5 times a year.

 Si cet abonnement gratuit vous intéresse, envoyez vos coordonnées complètes à : email@example.com

 Feelings of insecurity and fear of crime: Dimensions and trends (july 2017)

 The revisiting of crime-based insecurity is based here on new data.
 However imperfect, they do enable us to document the various aspects of insecurity and above all, to track the current trends.
 Indeed, the development of victimisation surveys, repeated at regular intervals, allows for more systematic study of feelings of insecurity

-Delinquent Girls: Victims and/or Guilty?
+Delinquent Girls: Victims and/or Guilty? (november 2016)

 Since offences committed by girls were viewed as statistically negligible, for a long time they received little attention from the social sciences.
 The research project presented in this paper aims at shedding some light on the life course of girls under criminal justice control following some offence, based on their life histories and on interviews with professionals working with them.
-When we met these girls, they were supervised by the Youth Judicial Protection Service in a community-based setting and/or were sentenced to custodial care or imprisonment.
-The girls to whom we had access had already undergone a labelling process, so that we make no pretence of casting light on the delinquent careers of girls in general, particularly since they are usually maintained within a juvenile protection scheme longer than boys.